Surrey Fire and Rescue Service: Organisation

 Surrey Fire and Rescue Service employs approximately 800 staff and looks after a population of over 1 million people spread across an area of 1663 km2.
 The region features several large urban areas such as Guildford, Redhill and Woking; 64 mi of motorway, and is in close proximity to the two largest airports in the United Kingdom: London Heathrow and London Gatwick.

 A total of 25 fire stations are strategically located throughout the county.
 Twelve of which are crewed on a fully whole-time basis, with fire engine crews on duty at the fire station 24 hours a day; one fire station is crewed by whole-time and retained firefighters, and two fire stations operate on a day-crewed/retained basis - during the day fire appliances are crewed by whole-time firefighters operating from the station with retained on-call backup as and when required, whereas during the evening and at night the fire station operates on an entirely on-call retained basis with firefighters responding from home.
 Three stations are crewed solely on a day crewing basis from 7:00-19:00, however neighbouring stations cover the area at night.
 Seven fire stations are crewed solely on a retained on-call basis.
 All retained on-call firefighters must live within a five-minute drive of the fire station.

 Historically, fire cover was set to national standards that were defined back in the 1930s but today are based on local risk.

 Performance

-In 2018/2019, every fire and rescue service in England and Wales was subjected to a statutory inspection by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
-Another cycle of inspections was carried out starting in 2021.The inspections investigate how well the service performs in each of three areas.
+Every fire and rescue service in England and Wales is periodically subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
+The inspections investigate how well the service performs in each of three areas.
 On a scale of outstanding, good, requires improvement and inadequate, Surrey Fire and Rescue Service was rated as follows: